permasigner/permasigner/README.md

 -   [Linus Henze](https://github.com/LinusHenze) for the bug
 -   [zhuowei](https://github.com/zhuowei) for the original Taurine script
 -   [RexSonic](https://github.com/RexSonic) for the fix and a lot of help
+-   [superrnovae](https://github.com/superrnovae) for contributing lots of fixes and features
 -   [verygenericname](https://github.com/verygenericname) for the ldid downloader and support
--   [superrnovae](https://github.com/superrnovae) for contributing lots of fixes and features
 -   the [Procursus Team](https://github.com/ProcursusTeam) for the amazing bootstrap and the ldid fork
--   [Amy](https://github.com/elihwyma) for the Procursus with cache GitHub action from the Sileo Git repository
 -   anyone who sent a pull request or issue!
 Your contribution helps a lot!

 # Other Stuff